 and resist attention from others.
 This is normal in this stage of development.
 It

-might increase in the next few months, then slowly ease as your child develops the
+might increase in the next few months, then slowly ease as your child learns that

 Your baby's ability to get around and never-ending curiosity boost learning now.